 The application of contextual marketing

 The applications of contextual marketing are not constrained to business-to-consumer (B2C) relationships.
-In fact, business-to-business (B2B) marketers are already proficient at using contextual information to detect where in the buying cycle a prospect may be.
+Business-to-business (B2B) marketers are already proficient at using contextual information to detect where in the buying cycle a prospect may be.
 “Looking at the pricing sheet or going to the pricing page— that’s a big buying signal,” explains Glenn Gow, president of consultancy Crimson Marketing.

 There is arguably more contextual information to use in B2B marketing.
 “In the B2C commerce space, you may be dealing with a one-time, price-sensitive buyer.
 Maybe you can offer free delivery, but there is less scope or history for using contextual insight,” says Andrea Fishman, a partner at professional services network PwC.
 “In B2B, knowing what the customer has done and how they’ve interacted with you, there is often rich insight to guide the type of offer or experience.”